 What do I do if someone is infringing on my trademark?

 The first step is to find a good trademark infringement attorney in California who can understand and explain your legal rights.
 Then, the first step is often a “cease and desist” letter.
 This letter will explain to the infringer what is going on and demand that they stop using your property.
 Even though this will not lead to monetary compensation to you, it often saves time and money in the end.
 In fact, if they ignore your cease and desist letter, they might increase the damages you can seek in court.

 If the letter does not work, then a lawsuit is the only remaining option.
 As always, a specialized U.S. trademark attorney is your best friend in court.

 Can I register a trademark before I start my business?

 Trademarks are different than patents.
 With patents, an individual or company can register the idea and protect it from being used.
 This is not so with trademarks.
 A trademark must be put to use to be valid.
 Moreover, if you stop using the trademark, for example, if you close down your business and stop advertising your product to the public, your right to the trademark no longer exists.
 You must use your trademark continuously for it to remain valid.
 This does not mean you actually have to sell a product.
 Promotional materials or advertisements will bring your trademark to life.

 If registering your trademark with the USPTO you can elect to register early through an “intent to use” application to get the processes started but until proof of use is provided the mark is not officially registered.

-Speak to an attorney today at Tumer & Sharif regarding your trademark issues.
+Speak to a California trademark infringement attorney today at Tumer & Sharif regarding your trademark issues.
 We register marks and defend them.
 Business work hard to create a name for themselves.
 There is equity in your mark and you should protect it.